SegersIan/blog/blog/_posts/2024-08-23-writing-clearly.md

   - Clear Thinking
 ---

-# Preface
+Have you ever found yourself endlessly tweaking your code?
+In this article, we'll explore how the process of refining your code can sharpen your thinking and improve your overall effectiveness as a software engineer.

-Have you ever thought about your thinking?
-How it works, what can we learn from it, and perhaps, how we can take advantage of it as a software engineer?
+# The Coding Example

 Lets rewrite some simple code:
 ```js